 Is it any wonder we are so divided?
 Or better yet, is it any wonder we’ve been convinced we are so divided?

-There’s something remarkable about being invested in a playoff game in an arena full of screaming fans, or being in a movie theater and cheering at the same scene with total strangers, or singing along to Pirates of the Caribbean on a boat with people from another state or country.
+There’s something remarkable about being invested in a playoff game in an arena full of screaming fans, or being in a movie theater and cheering at the same scene with total strangers, or singing along to Pirates of the Caribbean on a boat with people from another country.

-I have no problem praising social media, streaming media, and home entertainment for their merits.
-I appreciate the storytelling of a good movie or TV show in any format.
-Streaming services can provide an affordable, convenient, and even quality entertainment option within the home.
-This can foster social interaction with family and friends any day.
+Now I have no problem crediting technology, social media, streaming media, and home entertainment for their merits.
+I appreciate the storytelling of a good movie or TV show in any format and am happy to watch a good movie at home with my family and friends any day.

-But just because something is cheaper, easier, quicker, or newer doesn’t mean it’s always better or better for us as a society.
+And just because something is cheaper, easier, quicker, or newer doesn’t mean it’s always better or better for us as a society.